ono7/dotfiles2/.info/kubernetes.md

   care of managing etcd etc, the user has access to the api server to control the nodes and recources through the api.

-# use kubectl explain to get dataneeded to create apis
+# use kubectl explain to get data needed to create apis

 ** discover schemas for any of the k8 apis by using kubectl explain command **